edibotopic/edibotopic-website/content/notes/systemism.md

 $$

 The utility of having a deeper explanation of a phenomenon is not always clear.
-When learning chemistry, we might hear about some everyday phenomenon and then be provided with a chemical explanation.
+When learning chemistry, we hear about some everyday phenomenon and are then provided with a chemical explanation.
 While it is nice to learn new information, what power does it give us?

 Consider the case of pink tea.
 With some varieties of green tea, it is possible